 On this day in 1984, Francesco Moser set a new Hour Record at 50.808km.
 Four days later, he broke it with 51.151km.
 Both of these are classified as "Best Human Effort" records due to the radical nature of Moser's bike which was fitted with disc wheels and various other goodies, resulting in the UCI's decision to issue a decree that the official record had to be set on a bike similar to that used by Eddy Merckx when he set the 1972 record that Moser was trying to break (the Human Effort category was then introduced so as not to stifle innovation, and predictably has become far more interesting than the main UCI record).

 (image credit: Roadworks)

 On the 15th of January in 1994 Moser - then aged 43 - set a new Veteran Hour Record at 51.840km, again in Mexico City and aboard a bike inspired by the one featuring washing machine parts used by Graeme Obree to set two more Human Effort Hour Records in 1993 and 1994.
 Note that this distance is greater than the one he set ten years earlier when he was 33.

 Firmin Lambot, Belgian winner of two Tours de France (1919 and 1922) died on this day in 1964.
-Born in the 14th of March 1886 in Florennes, Lambot became a saddler and rode 50km each day to work when he was 17, which gave him the fitness he required to win his first race - for which he was awarded the princely sun of five francs.
-He invested it wisely, putting it towards the purchase of his first proper racing bike, then began entering more races; by 1908 he had turned professional and won the Tours of Belgium and Flanders, then entered the Tour for the first time in 1911 and came 11th overall.
+Born in the 14th of March 1886 in Florennes, Lambot became a saddler and rode 50km each day to work when he was 17 which gave him the fitness he required to win his first race, for which he was awarded the princely sun of five francs - which he promptly put towards purchasing his first racing bike and began entering more races.
+By 1908 he had turned professional and won the Tours of Belgium and Flanders, then entered the Tour for the first time in 1911 and came 11th overall.
 He was 18th the next year, 4th in 1913 and 8th in 1914, the final Tour before the First World War.